tituslje/Python_Mini_Showcases/README.md

 3. Exploring time series models in financial markets, and training my very own model!

 **The next few skills I would like to learn from now to 1 year ahead**:
 1. Machine Learning with TensorFlow, PyTorch.
-(Currently taking Coursera courses on the side to learn more)
+(Currently taking Coursera courses on the side to learn more) Currently enrolled: Machine Learning Specialization offered by Stanford and DeepLearning.AI
 2. Using Polars instead of Pandas (said to be faster)
 3. Increasing familiarity with Python in general